sclasen/sprack/readme.md

 # sprack: spray rack handler for jruby apps

+* run rails, sinatra or any other rack compatible (j)ruby stack
 * This is for threadsafe apps only!
 * if using activerecord, make sure to set `:allow_concurrency => true, :pool => <many>`